Servat0r/MachineLearningProject/README.md

 Framework is tested with the MONK datasets () for classification and the "ML-CUP" dataset, an internal competition between the students of the current a.y., for regression.

+### Installation and Usage
+Before running the application, run: `pip install -r requirements.txt` from the project home directory to install all required dependencies.
+The application exposes the following command-line interface (all the commands described here must be preceeded by `python main.py` from terminal):

+`monk <number> <options>`: runs the `number`-th MONK test (by default, 5 training cycles with default hyperparameters) and produces the corresponding log files (train and test loss/(pure) MSE/MEE), a `.model` file containing the pickle model of the last run and two `.png` files containing the MSE and MEE plots;

+`cup-grid <config_file_paths> <options>`: runs a Grid Search by using the configurations specified in the given JSON files (config_file_paths, generates all the possible configurations from the given values).
+Can be specified as option both the validation technique to use (`--cross-validator=holdout` or `--cross-validator=kfold`) and other parameters for these techniques.
+Produces log files (train+validation and test separately), `.model` and plot files similarly to `monk` command.

+`cup-sequential <config_file_paths> <options>`: runs a Sequential Search over all the configurations specified in the given JSON files (in this case they contain lists instead of dictionaries).
+Same options and outputs as `cup-grid`.

+`final-train <options>`: executes final training of the best model (by default contained in `results/best.json`) and produces same outputs as the previous two commands.

+For help, type `python main.py --help`.
+For help about a specific command `<cmd>`, type `python main.py <cmd> --help`.

+This project has been developed using Python 3.9.
+It should work also for Python 3.10, not tested for Python 3.8 and 3.11.

 ### Directory Structure
 ```
 Machine Learning Project